Lalitmax/lalit-text-to-ascii/README.md

-# lalit-text-to-ascii
+Here's an improved version of the `README.md` for your GitHub repository, formatted for clarity, professionalism, and readability:

+---

+# Lalit Text to ASCII

-A Node.js library to turn a string of text into ASCII Art.
+A **Node.js** library to convert a string of text into ASCII Art.

 ## Installation